codenvibes/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 <details>
 <summary><b><a href="https://intranet.alxswe.com/concepts/12">DNS concept page</a></b></summary><br>

+DNS is, in simple words, the technology that translates human-adapted, text-based domain names to machine-adapted, numerical-based IP

 Imagine the internet is a library.
 Each website is a book in the library.
 The domain name is like the title of the book.
 The IP address is like the location of the book on the shelf.

 DNS is like the librarian.
 When you want to find a book, you don't have to know where it is on the shelf.
 You just ask the librarian and they'll tell you.